Emergent Active Clusters through Wave-Mediated Interactions: Results

-Figure~\ref{Fig4}b presents a phase diagram in the parameter space of the dimensionless wave amplitude $\alpha$ and memory parameter $M$ for droplets of radius $R=1.7$\,mm.
-In the model, we use a slightly larger effective radius than the experimentally measured droplet radius of $R\approx1.5$\,mm (when it just lifts-off) to account for droplet flattening upon contact with the bath, which increases its lateral extent.
-Three distinct dynamical regimes are identified.
-At low $\alpha$ and $M$, the system resides in a stationary phase, where droplets remain locked in a triangular configuration without net rotation.
-As $\alpha$ and $M$ increase, the system transitions into a rotating phase characterized by persistent chiral motion, with the cluster maintaining a stable geometry while exhibiting sustained rotation.
-At sufficiently large values of $\alpha$ and $M$, this ordered state breaks down into an unstable regime, where droplets either remain loosely bound while undergoing irregular, fluctuating motion or the cluster fully disintegrates.
+Figure~\ref{Fig6}b shows the resulting phase diagram for droplets of radius \(R=1.7\) mm, using a slightly larger effective radius than the measured lift-off radius (\(R\approx1.5\) mm) to account for droplet flattening during impact.
+Three dynamical regimes emerge.
+At low wave amplitude and memory, the droplets remain locked in a stationary triangular configuration.
+Increasing either parameter produces a transition to persistent chiral rotation, while sufficiently large values lead to an unstable regime in which the cluster undergoes irregular motion or eventually disintegrates.
+Within the rotating regime, the predicted angular velocity increases monotonically with memory, consistent with the experimentally observed increase in rotation rate with driving acceleration (Fig.~\ref{Fig6}a).

-Within the rotating phase, the color map indicates that the angular velocity is comparable with experimental values and increases monotonically with increasing memory.
-Since higher $M$ corresponds to higher driving accelerations in experiments, this trend is consistent with the monontonic increase of rotation rate observed in Fig.~\ref{Fig4}a.
-Together, these results demonstrate that both the existence and the speed of chiral motion are controlled by the interplay between wavefield memory and forcing amplitude.